Planning a trip to Italy in two weeks

 The travel part of travel

-We also signed up for Citizen’s Bank account.
+Before leaving, we signed up for Citizen’s Bank account.
 This was originally motivated by the cruise, in which we would stop in many different cities using different currency.
 Citizen’s Bank offers a no-fee bank account that includes withdrawals from foreign ATM’s.
 That is, you can take money out over there and only pay whatever the currency exchange; no additional fees.
 Though less critical when only visiting one country with one currency, it was still nice to take out money as needed without worrying about a special fee every single time.

 Our flights were direct from Toronto to Rome, which was great.
 They were on Alitalia, which is encountering some difficulties at the moment, but we didn’t have any problems with them.
 Our initial flight was perfectly on time, the transfer from Rome to Venice only slightly delayed.
 They handled our luggage through, though we did have to pass through security again in Rome, which we found surprising.
 We were hoping the food might be superior to general airline fare (as Air France’s is), but it wasn’t, really.
 We were able to sleep some on the flight up, though the seats did seem particularly uncomfortable.
 On the way back, we were sort of dreading the length (about 9 hours), but it wasn’t so bad.
 The flight was delayed only half an hour, and they did play Mamma Mia, which is a fun movie neither of us had seen.
 (Yes, Jean liked it also.)